-I am a principal lecturer in occupational therapy.
+I am an associate professor in occupational therapy.
 I qualified as an occupational therapist in 1996 at the University of Brighton, after successfully completing a degree in biological sciences at the University of Sussex.
 My work in the fields of physical and mental health with adults of all ages was complemented by a Masters degree in occupational therapy in 1999.

 Research interests are focused on the occupation of gardening, and leisure in later life.
 I lead a leisure in later life research group, with several Masters students presenting at national conferences and some peer reviewed publications.
 I completed a PhD exploring leisure in 21st century later life in September 2019.
-In addition to this I am active in the sustainable health academic research enterprise (Share) group.
+In addition to this I am active in developing sustainable health curricula, and combating ageism in health professions training.